System FR as Foundations for Stainless: Erasure of Type Annotations in Terms

 \section{Erasure of Type Annotations in Terms}

-In Section~\ref{sec:annotated-terms}, we use the notation $\erase{t}$ to refer to the \emph{erasure} of a type-annotated term $t$.
+In Section~\ref{sec:annotated-terms}, we use the notation $\erase{t}$ to refer to the \emph{erasure} of an annotated term $t$.
 The precise definition is given in Figure~\ref{fig:erase}.
 Type annotations are used to guide our type-checking algorithm but play no role in the reducibility definition or in the operational semantics, which talk about erased terms with no annotation.